Professional Services

 Comparing Startup Costs

-• Bookkeeping Business - No CPA required, lower barrier to entry.
-Many bookkeepers refer complex work to CPAs and vice versa.
+• Bookkeeping Business - No CPA required and a lower barrier to entry ($2,000-$10,000).
+Many bookkeepers refer complex tax and audit work to CPA firms and take referrals back, so the two businesses feed each other.

 Frequently Asked Questions

-How much does it cost to start a accounting firm?
+How much does it cost to start an accounting firm?

 How much do accounting firm owners make?

-How long does it take to start a accounting firm?
+How long does it take to start an accounting firm?

 Free newsletter